Akshat-Kalra/FitTrackr/README.md

 - As a user, I want to be able to log my workouts by adding my workouts to a workout logger.
 - As a user, I want to be able to see the list of my Previous Workouts in the Workout Logger.
 - As a user, I want to be able to see my Total Overall Workout Volume.
-- As a user, I want to be able to see the trend in my workout volume over time.
 - As a user, I want to be able to see my progress in a particular exercises using the volume metric and see how much I progressed in volume from Day 1.